EduardR02/Faster-ChatGPT/README.md

 # Faster ChatGPT Chrome Extension

-Faster ChatGPT is a Chrome Extension that \*wraps\* the OpenAI/Anthropic API to enable 1 click answers.
+Faster ChatGPT is a Chrome Extension that \*wraps\* the OpenAI/Anthropic/Gemini API to enable 1 click answers.
 ## Why is this useful?
 - Whenever I browse the web, questions or unclarities arise **constantly**.
 Now instead of ignoring them, I can learn.
 - You get an answer (with a tailored prompt) in 3 seconds instead of 30, or never even bothering in the first place.
 - Googling, or copying and pasting into ChatGPT/Claude, and then making a good prompt takes way too long.
+- Having a custom prompt and temperature control makes refusals much less likely and the answers much better.

 ## Installation Guide
+You can install this extension from the Chrome Web Store [here](https://chromewebstore.google.com/detail/sidepanel-gnome/nlpcdeggdeeopcpeeopbjmmkeahojaod)

+## Manual Installation
 1. Download this repo as a ZIP.
 2. Unzip and put it somewhere, where it will stay (don't delete it).
 3. Go to the extensions page in Chrome and enable Developer options.